 With a sweeping brim and lightweight material to cover your head, the Black Diamond Dash Cap is perfectly suited to protect your head and face from the intense rays of the sun.
-This five-panel hat is made from a lightweight polyester dobby weave that both wicks moisture well and provides a high level of ultraviolet light protection.
+This five-panel hat is made from a lightweight polyester dobby weave that wicks moisture well and provides high ultraviolet light protection.
 When worn, the hat feels airy, breathable, and durable, and while the outside textile can feel coarse, the inside is soft.
 It has a wicking sweatband that keeps perspiration from dripping into your eyes.
 While the hat only comes in one size, it has adjustable webbing to ensure a comfortable and secure fit on any sized head.

 We found the hat to be great to wear during any time of the year, but it really excels in the heat.
 The iRunFar team selected the Black Diamond Dash Cap as the best overall running hat in our best running hats guide.Shop the Black Diamond Dash Cap

 Best Visor: rabbit Visor ($25)